Code-Institute-Submissions/colmcallan-milestone-project-2/README.md

 ## Testing

 I have tested this game across multiple screen sizes.
 The only difficulty/bug to report was from the design shown in my first wireframe.
 After feedback and trial and error, i chose a much more simple design aspect and it was alot more fluid.
+There is a known issue with iPhones running iOS that it won't auto play a sound unless the user interacts first to which it will then play the sound.
 **Devices Used:**
 - Samsung Galaxy S9 – Android 8.0
 - Samsung Galaxy S7 - Android 8.0